-I loved it.
 The amount of probe time makes the program great for all skill levels.
 I felt, as a novice, the structure allowed me to quickly confirm what I already knew, but still allowed me to focus on new/advanced topics that I wanted to learn.
-The day flew by because the quick pace kept things interesting.
-There was no lag time reviewing unnecessary things.
-Lastly, the instructors were great in providing PEARLS and ways to improve/learn new ultrasound skill after the program.
+The instructors were great in providing PEARLS and ways to improve/learn new ultrasound skills using the NAV program.

-"I was amazed that after a preliminary online prep course and a short day of practical hands-on ultrasound exploration I gained so much knowledge in diagnostic ultrasound.
+"I gained so much knowledge in diagnostic ultrasound.
 I left the course with enough tools and confidence to start experimenting with the ultrasound on my own.